A woman’s obsession with diet and affirmation culture leads to a horrific transformation.

 I learned what warrior mentality was: fight through anything.
 Fight through the workout, fight through the hunger—no matter what.
 Bodybuilding is a sport focused on your body, not your performance; the constant mirror checks, weigh-ins, and self-scrutiny quickly became an obsession.
 After three competitions, I was burnt out and walked away from it all.

 Julienne is my artistic response to these experiences.
 I didn’t want to simply recreate my own story, but instead translate it into something universal—something anyone could relate to.
-I wanted to portray the obsession that comes with dieting and the things we tell ourselves to keep going.
+I wanted to expose what it means to be obsessed with dieting and the endless self-punishment we put ourselves through.

 Director’s Statement